Alexandra Loew

 Text by Jorge Arango

 As if the mandate wasn’t complex enough, there was another subtext at work as well.
 The sizable contemporary addition did not marry gracefully with the original architecture.
-So, she explains, “We vaulted ceilings, added exposed rafters and changed floor board directions to make the spaces feel that they were porches that were later enclosed, or an old warren of rooms that was later opened up.
-The goal was to give the new part of the house character and charm.
-In many ways the new part exceeds the original in this regard.”
+So, she explains, "We vaulted ceilings, added exposed rafters, and shifted floorboard directions to make the spaces feel like porches that had been enclosed over time, or a warren of rooms that had slowly opened up over generations.
+The goal was to give the new addition the illusion of ad hoc charm — as if it had been shaped by time rather than a grand gesture."

 hbx100122alexandraloew_001.jpg